alizamithwani/Grocery-Prices/README.md

 ## Overview

-This repo contains the code and data associated with the Grocery Price Study.
+This repo contains the code and data associated with the Loblaws vs Walmart Grocery Price Comparison Study.
+The data was obtained from Project Hammer by Jacob Flipp on November 13, 2024.
 It was created by Arav Sri Agarwal, Talia Fabregas, Lexi Knight, Aliza Mithwani, Fatimah Yunusa.

 ## File Structure